 - Dr. Kerry O’Brien, biology teacher at St. Albans School

-- Pleasance Silicki founder of Lil Omm yoga studio
+- Pleasance Silicki founder of Lil Omm

-- Valerie Young, Your (Wo)Man in Washington.
+- Valerie Young, Your (Wo)Man in Washington

 My schedule is so unpredictable – what if I fall behind with the lessons?

-A: No problem at all if you fall behind.
-Just pick up where you left off and go at your own pace.
+This course is designed with the chaos of a working mom’s life in mind.
+It’s easy to pick up where you left off and go at your own pace.
 The weekends are always good times to get caught up, too, because there are no new lessons on weekends.

-Q: Will I have access to the course materials after the course is over?
+Will I have access to the course materials after the course is over?

 Yes!
 You will have indefinite access to the course material, on the course’s private Ruzuku page.
 There will also be an opportunity to stay in touch with your fellow returning mamas after the course is over.

-Q: How much does the course cost, and what methods of payment do you accept?
+How much does the course cost, and what methods of payment do you accept?